scrasmussen/IAP_cas-esm2_collab/README.md

 The bash script will handle the setup and running of the code and if preferable to manually running `mpiexec` but that option is explained below.

 ```
-To edit the namelists before running the user may need to change the
+To edit the namelists before running the user may need to change to the
-to make those files writable
+run directory, for instanct to edit the number of days to run change
+the stop_n value in drv_in
-$ cd scripts/FAMIPC5_FD14
+$ cd [SCRATCH_DIR]/FAMIPC5_FD14/run
-$ chmod +w CaseDocs/*
+$ emacs drv_in

-Run as bash script
+Run as bash script from [project_dir]/scripts/FAMIPC5 directory
 $ ./FAMIPC5_FD14.derecho.run

 OR